info@ramoswoodfloor.com

 Is floor restoration the same as refinishing

-No—restoration is broader.
-Refinishing is just sanding and recoating; restoration includes repairs, stain removal, and more.
+No, restoration is broader.
+Refinishing only means sanding and recoating.
+Restoration includes repairs, stain removal, and additional work.

 Yes, as long as the boards aren’t rotted through.
 We replace damaged planks and address moisture issues.